 Journalism Matters highlights the vital role trusted news media journalism plays in our democratic society.
-This year, the week long campaign ran from 30 October to 5 November.
+Last year, the week long campaign ran from 30 October to 5 November.

 By campaigning on behalf of their readers, independent news media can make a real difference to people’s lives and bring about change for the better.
 Find out more on how to take part.